compycore/crates/README.md

 You wanna work for Pablo?
 You gotta prove yourself.
 Strap in, hit that gas pedal, and get delivering!

-Crates is an [Arduboy](https://arduboy.com/) game that lets you live our greatest car crime fantasies on the go!
+Crates is an [Arduboy](https://arduboy.com/) game that lets you live your greatest car crime fantasies on the go!
 [It even has a full game manual complete with an original short story!](https://jessemillar.com/crates/) You can play the game in your browser, but the best experience is playing on a physical Arduboy console.